pathmann/nvim-dap-project-configuration/README.md

         stop_on_close = true, -- if target == "buffer", kill the process if the buffer is closed manually autoscroll = false, -- if target == "buffer", automatically scroll to end when appending data },
-    wait = true, -- wait for the command completion and only start the next command or dapcmd if successfull }
+    wait = true, -- wait for the command completion and only start the next command or dapcmd if successfull; if given a number, the next job will be delayed for wait milliseconds
+}
 ```
 Prelaunch tasks are executed sorted by their key.